tttienthinh/AutoStake/README.md

 # AutoStake

 Based on a BinanceSelenium module that I coded to control Binance website with Selenium.
 Contact me if you want acces to this BinanceSelenium Repository, it is still in progress.

+This software will control Binance on your browser to Stake cryptos as soon as they are released.
+Automatically STAKE cryptos on Binance!

 # Service
 We wrote code to send requests directly to the Binance database.